 The example below is based on a calculation of fees for four different investors - A, B, C and D. They subscribe to shares in the fund at different times and for different amounts.
 The benchmark is set at 10 per cent per annum.
 The calculation of the variable fee has been performed for two years in the example.
-The variable fee is paid by the fund but will be char-
+The variable fee is paid by the fund but will be charged to each individual unitholder in relation to that particular unitholder's return by means of a change in the number of units held by the unitholder.